SpenceKonde/AVR_Research/sigrow/README.md

 There are two fields of 2 bytes each that are present on the 3216 that aren't present here (and likely the same is true of the rest of the 2-series and 1-series, but that remains to be verified)

+And there are 4 single byte fields on the 2-series absent from the 1's

-The first is right varies from 0x3E (62) to 0x47 (71) in the sample, suggestive of A variation around a value that is nominally 64.
+The first varies from 0x3E (62) to 0x47 (71) in the sample, suggestive of A variation around a value that is nominally 64.

 The remaining 3 are completely opaque...
 What else varies between specimens?

 Maximum frequency attained while overclocking before crash is known and was measured for the same parts, and we know they do testing on them to make sure they function at rated speeds.
 Perhaps something is written which relates to whether it is binned as an F-spec or N-spec?
 I'd love to know that if so!
-(On the Dx-series, where it matters more whether it's extended temperature range or not - 40 and even 48 MHz is within reach, and the E-spec overclocks better, I've turned to marking the parts with nail-polish, because there don't seem to be any marking differences) If that is related to these bytes though, it doesn't show in this data.
+The extended temperature range overclocks better; on Dx-series - 40 and even 48 MHz is within reach, and the E-spec overclocks better.
+I've turned to marking the parts with nail-polish, because there don't seem to be any marking differences ) If that is related to these bytes though, it doesn't show in this data.

 For the constants, more data is required; I have a feeling that the E0 F8 pair select what features are enabled.
 Imagine that the three versions were all manufactured from the same design and contain the same dies, and they just used different packages and numbers of pins.
 If that is the case, it should be possible to decode at least one of these values into a pincount...
 It also wouldn't be surprising that there would be the public-consumption ID (in the 3 byte device ID, the middle byte is the flash size, and the last is sequential in order of releases for each flash size) and an internal representation which said what groups of pins to turn on.
 If this is the case, you would see three values depending on pincount.
 It would probably be easier to implement if the there was a bit for each group of pins, ie, the 20 pin parts have 1 extra bit set 1, the 24 pin parts have 2, and the 8-pin, if they existed, one fewer - thus producing the pattern seen in those two values when represented in binary.